-The Act defines required disclosure as the disclosure of information by a public authority where the information is required to be published by legislation, or where disclosure is otherwise required by law or enforceable under an agreement.
+The Act defines Required Disclosure as the disclosure of information by a Public Authority where the information is required to be published by legislation, or where disclosure is otherwise required by law or enforceable under an agreement.

-For example, information such as our financial statements and other reports which Forestry Tasmania must make available under law.
+For example, information such as our financial statements and other reports which Sustainable Timber Tasmania must make available under law.

-Who will decide what information should be released as a required disclosure?
+Who will decide what information should be released as a Required Disclosure?

-Forestry Tasmania senior managers are allocated responsibility for compliance with the administration of specific Acts by the Managing Director.
+Sustainable Timber Tasmania senior managers are delegated responsibility for compliance with the administration of specific Acts by the Chief Executive Officer.
 These senior managers are responsible for the release of information under those Acts.

-Process for the required disclosure of information
+Process for the Required Disclosure of information:

-Senior managers will disclose the required information in accordance with legislative requirements and in a manner approved by the Managing Director and Board.
+Senior managers will disclose the required information in accordance with legislative requirements and in a manner approved by the Chief Executive Officer and Board of Directors.